Research mentorship that holds up in an interview room.

 Oxford, Cambridge, UCL, LSE, Imperial, and their international equivalents are not choosing between weak and strong.
 They are choosing between strong and distinctive.
 The question they are trying to answer is: does this student think like someone who belongs here?

-PhD-level mentors, matched by field
+doctoral-level or equivalent research mentors, matched by field

 Students are matched with a mentor whose research overlaps with their area of interest.
-Not a generalist tutor, not a recent graduate — an active researcher who can take a student's curiosity seriously.
+Not a generalist tutor, not a recent graduate, an active researcher who can take a student's curiosity seriously.

 Student-led research questions